EMsoft-org/EMsoftSuperbuild/ReadMe.md

 ## Prerequisites ##

-+ CMake 3.15.x installed on system
++ CMake 3.15.x or later installed on system (preferably 3.25)
 + Compiler Suite installed on system
 + Fortran compiler installed on system
 + Git installed on the system